Series: System Updates — Civic Power & Policy

 The Groundwork

-This blueprint sets partnership as policy.
+A family stability blueprint sets partnership as policy.
 Stability grows when aid protects schedules, secures housing, and measures outcomes that last.
-The next step is local adoption with clear metrics and public dashboards.
+The next step is local adoption with clear metrics, public dashboards, and fewer failure points in administration.